Diversity of emergent dynamics in competitive threshold-linear networks: Introduction

+\rkatie{The present authors continued the study of stable fixed points and permitted sets of TLNs in subsequent work \cite{flex-memory,net-encoding,pattern-completion}, also focusing primarily on the symmetric case.
+We then shifted attention to non-symmetric $W$, leading to the work presented here.
+A preliminary (unpublished) version of the current article was our first serious foray into the dynamics of non-symmetric TLNs \cite{CTLN-prelim}; those results became the seeds of this article and inspired related developments \cite{fp-paper,book-chapter,sequential-att-paper,Horacio-paper,core-motifs}.
+In addition to biological realism, our primary motivation for this shift was a desire to explore a wider range of nonlinear behavior, including more complex attractors.
+There is also, however, a body of related work in the non-symmetric case that maintains its focus on stable fixed points \cite{nozari2018stability,nozari2020hierarchical}.}

-Many things were previously known about the stable fixed points of threshold-linear networks, especially in the case of symmetric $W$ \cite{HahnSeungSlotine,flex-memory,net-encoding,pattern-completion}.
-In this work, we were motivated by trying to find conditions that guarantee the {\it absence} of stable fixed points, so that network activity is forced into regular (or irregular) oscillations.
-Our initial results led us to define a combinatorial family of competitive threshold-linear networks, which we call the {\it CTLN model}, that is parametrized by a simple directed graph.
-By exploring this family, we have discovered that threshold-linear networks are capable of displaying a surprisingly rich variety of nonlinear dynamics.
-Our mathematical results have also enabled us to engineer networks with multiple dynamic patterns, with distinct attractors corresponding to different initial conditions.
-Taken together, our theoretical and computational results suggest that threshold-linear networks may be a valuable tool for studying the relationship between emergent dynamics and network connectivity.
+\rkatie{In order to identify networks with complex attractors, we initially sought conditions that would guarantee the {\it absence} of stable fixed points, so that network activity would be forced to be oscillatory or chaotic.
+This resulted in Theorem~\ref{thm:Thm1}, whose conditions on pairwise interactions can be framed in terms of a directed graph.
+These conditions then led us to define a combinatorial family of competitive threshold-linear networks that are parametrized by a directed graph; we call this family the {\it CTLN model} (``C" for ``combinatorial").
+By exploring CTLNs, we have discovered that TLNs are capable of displaying a surprisingly rich variety of nonlinear dynamics, which we illustrate in Section~\ref{sec:simulations}.}

+Although they exhibit high-dimensional nonlinear dynamics, TLNs and CTLNs are also surprisingly tractable.
+We have been able to prove a series of mathematical results: Theorems~\ref{thm:parity},~\ref{thm:Thm1},~\ref{thm:Thm1b}, and~\ref{thm:Thm2}, which provide valuable information about the stable and unstable fixed points of these networks. \rkatie{Theorem~\ref{thm:parity} is an index theorem, which constrains the set of fixed points that can coexist in a given TLN with fixed input.
+Specifically, for a TLN with connectivity matrix $W$, each fixed point $x^*$ has an {\em index}, $\idx(\sigma) = \sgn \det(I-W_\sigma) \in \{\pm 1\}$, where $\sigma \subseteq [n]$ is the set of active neurons of $x^*$.
+Theorem~\ref{thm:parity} states that these indices must sum to $+1$.
+In particular, this implies the total number of fixed points is odd.
+Since the index of a stable fixed point is always $+1$, we also obtain an upper bound on the total number of stable fixed points.}

+\rkatie{As previously discussed, Theorem~\ref{thm:Thm1} provides conditions guaranteeing the {\em absence} of stable fixed points in TLNs with bounded activity.
+Because the conditions are graph-theoretic, and independent of the precise choice of weights $W$, it is easy to specialize this result to the case of CTLNs, yielding Theorem~\ref{thm:Thm1b}.
+Finally, Theorem~\ref{thm:Thm2} revisits the topic of stable fixed points, identifying graph structures that give rise to stable equilibria in CTLNs.}